 Dr. Thrasher heads the Forensic Psychology track at the OSU Center for Health Sciences and is also a Visiting Assistant Professor for the OSU Department of Sociology and Adjunct Professor in the OSU Department of Psychology.
 He received a Ph.D. in Sociology at Oklahoma State University, where he also received a master’s degree in corrections and a bachelor’s degree with a double emphasis in biology and psychology.
 Dr. Thrasher obtained a Criminal Justice Diploma from the University of Virginia while attending the FBI National Academy, Quantico, VA.
 His areas of expertise include behavioral analysis of violent crime scenes, offender profiling, group deviant behavior, and violent serial criminal offenders.
 His writing appears in various publications, and he is a frequent presenter at national, regional, and state conferences.
-He is also involved in a number of community and professional organizations and currently serves as President of the Payne/Logan County Drug Court.
+He is also involved in multiple community and professional organizations and currently serves as President of the Payne/Logan County Drug Court.
 His experience also includes 33 years with the Stillwater (OK) Police Department, where he ultimately retired as Deputy Chief of Police.

 Jarrad R. Wagner, Ph.D.

 Dr. Wagner teaches courses and mentors research students in the area of forensic toxicology and trace chemistry.
 Dr. Wagner formerly served as a Chemist for the FBI Laboratory, where he worked on crime scene investigations involving hazardous materials.
-His prior law enforcement experience also includes his time as a Forensic Scientist in the Toxicology section of the Orange County (CA) Sheriff-Coroner’s office and his service as a Reserve Police Officer in the City of Irvine, CA. Dr. Wagner holds a Ph.D. in Environmental Toxicology from the University of California at Irvine.
+His prior law enforcement experience also includes time as a Forensic Scientist in the Toxicology section of the Orange County (CA) Sheriff-Coroner’s office and service as a Reserve Police Officer in the City of Irvine, CA. Dr. Wagner holds a Ph.D. in Environmental Toxicology from the University of California at Irvine.
 He has published several articles in scientific journals and has made presentations related to forensic science for professional institutes and trainings throughout the world.